Table of Contents

 What is Colloid?

-These multiphase colloids mentioned above make an account of the properties of both phase as well as the interface between them and so their investigation is a natural adjunct to the study of the interface and reaching down to the size of colloid particles.
+These multiphase colloids mentioned above make an account of the properties of both phase and the interface between them and so their investigation is a natural adjunct to the study of the interface and reaching down to the size of colloid particles.

 Colloids Solutions Examples